2015 is bringing new options for the your CSA Subscriptions!

 We all came from farmer blood; some rich landowners, some tenant farmers, some slaves or indentured servants.
 But, most people are disconnected from the farming ties that made them part of the land.
 We will reconnect you through stories of farm life.
 You can also connect yourself and your family by joining us for our CSA Kick-off party, a visit to our U-pick strawberry field or our Strawberry Festival in May, or a hayride to the pumpkin patch in October!

-The majority of our shares are picked up at our farm on Tuesdays, between 1pm and 6pm.
+The majority of our subscriptions are picked up at our farm on Tuesdays, between 1pm and 6pm.
 Customers just like coming out to the farm.
 They enjoy the sights and sounds of farm life; and sometimes the smells!
-We also deliver to Hickory on Wednesdays, between 10am and 3pm.
+We are in the process of trying to secure a delivery location in Hickory.
+The deliveries to Hickory will be made on Wednesdays, between 10am and 3pm.
 You choose the most convenient location and pickup at the same day and time each week.
 You have at least a 5 hour window, during which you can pick up your box.
+Subscriptions left after the pickup time will be donated to a local food pantry that day.

 Ready to sign-up for our 2015 CSA Program?
 Please fill out this application to take the next step toward fresh produce all season long!